 Situated in Hiroshima Prefecture, Miyajima Island is easily accessible from Hiroshima as a day trip.
-The small island is known for the giant Itsukushima Floating Torii Gate that appears to be floating on water and Itsukushima Shrine, a UNESCO World Heritage Site
+The small island is known for the giant Itsukushima Floating Torii Gate, which appears to be floating on water and Itsukushima Shrine, a UNESCO World Heritage Site

-A solo day trip to Miyajima, spend the day wandering the island and visit historical temples, climb Mount Misen for a panoramic view of Seto Inland Sea, and sample delicious local cuisine that is only available on the small island.
-And you may see one or two Miyajima island deers roaming freely; don’t be afraid, they are harmless and friendly!
+A solo day trip to Miyajima from Hiroshima includes wandering around the island, visiting historical temples, climbing Mount Misen for a panoramic view of the Seto Inland Sea, and sampling delicious local cuisine only available on Miyajima Island.
+And you may see a handful of wild deers roaming freely; don’t be afraid, they are harmless and friendly!

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read our disclosure for more info.
+For more information, please read the disclosure for more info.

-How to get to Miyajima Island from Hiroshima
+How to get to Miyajima from Hiroshima

 It is easy to travel from Hiroshima to Miyajima.
 The journey includes a train and a ferry.
 From Hiroshima Station, take the local train to Miyajimaguchi Station and then take the Miyajima island ferry.

-From Hiroshima Station to Miyajima
+From Hiroshima to Miyajima Island

 - JR San-yo Line Train: from Hiroshima Station to Miyajimaguchi Station

-- Time: 28 minutes
+- Time: 27 minutes

 - Cost: ¥410

 - JR West Miyajima Ferry or Miyajima Matsudai Ferry: from Miyajimaguchi Port to Itsukushima Ferry Terminal

 - Time: 10 minutes (every 15 minutes)

-- Check Miyajima ferry timetable here
+- Check the Miyajima ferry timetable here

 For an entrance fee of ¥300, you can walk through various vermillion-coloured lacquer temples through a series of connected corridors.
 Look for Marado Shrine, the most prominent auxiliary shrine within the complex, and the Purification Hall, where monthly performances and ceremonies are held.
 And don’t forget to take a photo of the floating torii gate at Hitasaki, the spot closest to the floating torii gate.

-And if you stay overnight in Miyajima, you can see how the shrine is lit up at night.
+And if you stay overnight in Miyajima, you can see how the shrine is lit at night.
 There is a soft red glow emitting from the shrine.

 There are two ways of getting up to the highest peak: Miyajima Ropeway or Mount Misen Climbing Course.